sarahtanja/lab-book/_posts/2023-01-31-committee-no1.md

-Which sequencing strategy would be best suited to meet the goals
+Which sequencing strategy would be best suited to this project?